 Rena got a small barbecue plate with green beans and fried green tomatoes with Barbecue Bread (Texas Toast-like), the alternative to cornbread.

 Parker and Kelcie got grilled cheese sandwiches with vegetable sides.
 I was hoping to get a picture of them in an awkward eating pose,

 but they both turned out to be poised, interesting and, really, charming, so I was distracted and missed my chance.

-But Betty’s is worth a stop.
+But Betty’s is well worth a stop.
 It’s just a couple of minutes off the interstate.
 It’s really as much a meat and three as a barbecue place, and it has a homey, old-fashioned feel.